weynandk/info_threefold/src/token/tokenomics/tokenomics.md

 ### To maximize the value of the ThreeFold Token (TFT) for all token holders, there is a 2 billion cap on the maximum amount of ThreeFold Token in circulation at all times.
 To make sure this TFT cap is adhered, the following mechanisms have been introduced:

-## Burning

-40-45% of the tokens for each Cultivation transaction will be burned.
-That means only the transactions where capacity users pay farmers for that capacity.
-Transactions that are made to other wallets, exchanges, etc are not subject to the burning of tokens.

-E.g. a farmer asks 100 TFT for a certain amount of capacity + timeframe.
-The user of this capacity will pay the full 100 TFT.
-The farmer receives 50% of this amount, as 40-45% is burned off, and 10-5% of the transaction also goes to the ThreeFold Foundation.

 ## Difficulty level

 As mentioned in the farming section of this wiki entry, the amount of farmed tokens a Farmer receives when putting capacity online is subject to the difficulty level.
 This difficulty level is there to ensure there won’t be an oversupply of tokens nor capacity.
 The more ThreeFold Tokens exist, the fewer Tokens are distributed through Farming.
-The burning mechanism ensures the difficulty level does not stay at a level where it's not profitable to farm.

 # An Inclusive Market